 The report concludes with some observations about the future: in particular, while improvements in developed economies are important, it should not be presumed that they will be equally applicable world over.
 Developing countries should be given more time to improve their audit infrastructure.
 Also, the report identifies the advantages of a solid body of standards.
 Improving audit quality is important and, sometimes, maybe achieved by allowing auditors more time to understand the current standards rather than continually updating them.

 Hence, it can be said that audit quality can improve through auditor innovation, as well as from regulatory intervention.

-JAXA is a group of accomplished Chartered Accountants, auditors and specialist service teams offering a wide range of services like Auditing, Accounting, Feasibility studies and Management and Software Consultancy services tailored to client’s needs.
+JAXA is a group of accomplished Chartered Accountants, auditors and specialist service teams offering a wide range of services like Auditing services, Accounting services, Feasibility studies and Management and Software Consultancy services tailored to client’s needs.
 Contact us for more details.

 Auditing Services in Dubai, UAE

 Top Reasons to avail Auditing services in the UAE

 10 Significant Advantages of Financial Auditing of a Company

 Which Companies Require Auditing Services?